hapax/hapax.github.io/assets/teaching.md

 But maths is not symbol manipulation any more than hiking is walking!
 These activities are necessary to mathematics, but they do not constitute it.
+The mathematical world has all sorts of interesting features, landmarks, and even resources we can use, and they must be arrived at using play with formal systems.

 But maths curricula, at least in Australia and North America, insist on marching students through the scrubland, turning